19.6 C

 Related stories

-Negotiations between the United States and Iran are reportedly...
+The ongoing negotiations between the United States and Iran...

 President Donald Trump has introduced an executive order that sets up a framework for technology companies to voluntarily share their advanced artificial intelligence models with the U.S. government before these models are released to the public.
 This initiative is designed to bolster national security and enhance cybersecurity preparedness by allowing federal agencies to assess potentially impactful AI systems prior to their deployment.
 Companies participating in this framework can submit their models for government review up to 30 days before launching them publicly.